Home

 Location of Kenya

-Credit: Vardion
+Map: Vardion

-Initially, the cranial capacity of KNM-ER 1470, which stands for Kenya National Museum-East Rudolf, was estimated at 752 cc.
+Initially, the cranial capacity of KNM-ER 1470 (which stands for Kenya National Museum-East Rudolf) was estimated at 752 cc.
 But Bromage et al. (2008) reevaluated the skull and moderately reduced the brain-size estimate to 700 cc.

-Many paleoanthropologists still do not accept rudolfensis as a valid, distinct type of hominid.
+Many paleoanthropologists still do not accept Homo rudolfensis as a valid, distinct type of hominid.
 Is it, or isn't it?
 That no doubt will remain the question for some time to come.

-Human Evolution Chart >>
+Chart >>

-Human Evolution Timeline >>
+Timeline >>

 Biology Dictionary >>